Devnath03/Machine_Learning_Logistic-Regression-Model/README.md

 # Logistic Regression Model
+## Simple Description
+This project builds and evaluates a logistic regression model for binary classification using Python.
+It includes data loading, training, evaluation, and saving the trained model.
+You can use the Jupyter notebook for interactive analysis or run the main script for automated processing.

 ## Overview
 This project demonstrates a complete workflow for building, training, evaluating, and deploying a Logistic Regression model using Python.
 It is designed for binary classification tasks and includes data preprocessing, model training, evaluation, and model persistence.